SOMEASVAR/Experiment-7/README.md

 ## Result
-  We have successfully created a Java program using inheritance one class can acquire the properties of others.
+  We have successfully created a Java program to create an object outside the main class.